OrianaVenture/VentureValheim/Progression/README.md

 If you do not install this mod on the server then any player can change the configurations however they please.

 ## Changelog

+### 0.2.0

+* Added Jotunn library as new dependency for config syncing, you now must also install Jotunn for this mod to work
+* Added new config for admins to bypass locking settings
+* Added new config to toggle blocked action fire effect
+* Added missing items to locking system: lox pelt, blue jute, sharpening stone, thistle, entrails
+  * Note: entrails set to defeating Eikthyr (not Elder) due to meadows draugr villages
+* Fixed issue with cauldron not locking cooking

 ### 0.1.4